faparicioaldo/technical-documentation-backup/source/docs/courses/elixir/day_9/notes.md

     iex -S mix phx.server
     ```

-4. Open the next URI
+4. Open the next URI, we should to see a empty json without pets
     [http://localhost:4000/api/pets](http://localhost:4000/api/pets)

 ### Persisting PETS in database